C0deWiser/postie/README.md

 }
 ```

-> Class-level attributes are not inherited from a parent class: apply them
-> to each Notification that must use them.

-If you don't like php attributes, or if you need translatable
+If you don't like PHP attributes, or if you need a translatable
-title/description — define subscriptions in `PostieServiceProvider` explicitly.
+title/description, define subscriptions in `PostieServiceProvider` explicitly.
-You may combine both approaches: notification attributes are prior.
+You may combine both approaches: notification attributes take precedence.

 ```php
 use Codewiser\Postie\Subscription;